 Your pipes may freeze for a number of reasons.
 They may be poorly insulated, exposed to icy drafts, or located inside cupboards where they are isolated from the warm air inside your home.
 To ensure water is able to flow freely throughout your pipes in winter, consider these simple preventive measures.

 Insulate Your Pipes

 Insulate your pipes by wrapping them with a foam material that keeps the heat in.
 You can buy this from most hardware stores in Saskatoon.

 Keep Your Home Warm

 Set your heating system so that it will heat your home to a level that will keep you comfortable and prevent your pipes from freezing.
 Use spray foam for any cracks in the home that can let cold air at your plumbing pipes.
-As added protection, leave any sink cupboard doors open on cold days, to let the heat circulate.
+As an added protection, leave any sink cupboard doors open on cold days, to let the heat circulate.

 Check Your Pipes Regularly